superapple8x/match-profile/DEVELOPMENT_SETUP.md

         *   You can optionally change the model names (e.g., `DEEPSEEK_CODE_MODEL`).
     *   **PostgreSQL Configuration:**
         *   These variables control how the backend connects to your PostgreSQL database.
 The defaults should work if you have a local PostgreSQL instance running with the default settings.
+     *   **JWT Configuration:**
+         *   `JWT_SECRET` is crucial for security.
+Generate a strong random string and paste it here.
+While the backend provides a default for non-production environments if this is missing, setting it explicitly is highly recommended.

 ## Running the Application